mannatgupta146/Blooming-Rose/readme.md

 ## Special Note: Celebrate Rose Day on 7th February!

-Did you know that **7th February** is **Rose Day**, marking the start of **Valentine's Week**?
+Did you know that **7th February** is **Rose Day**, marking the start of **Valentine's Week**.
 It’s the perfect time to surprise your partner with a digital rose created with love.
 Share the **Blooming Rose** website and express your affection in a unique, creative way! 💐💕

 ## Contributing